prettier-solidity/prettier-plugin-solidity/README.md

 5. Push to the branch (`git push origin feature/fooBar`)
 6. Create a new Pull Request

+Running the Firefox browser tests (`TEST_RUNTIME_BROWSER=firefox npm run test:browser`) on macOS may hit a Playwright launch bug — see `.env.example` for the fix.

 ## License

 Distributed under the MIT license.
 See [LICENSE](LICENSE) for more information.